Okaythis/Okay2FADemo/README.md

  ![Dashboard Toolbar Image](/app/src/public/images/toolbar-tenants.png)

- The [**Tenants**](https://demostand.okaythis.com/multi-tenant-admin/tenants) web page is where you will register your server as a SPS that will communicate with Okay servers in order to verify/intiate secure transactions/authentications.
+ The [**Tenants**](https://demostand.okaythis.com/multi-tenant-admin/tenants) web page is where you will register your server as a Service Provider that will communicate with Okay servers in order to verify/intiate secure transactions/authentications.
 Your tenant page should present a table that looks like the table below.

  ![Tenant Table Image](/app/src/public/images/tenant-dashboard.png)